 Recruitment through social media, also called social recruiting, is now a major trend in HR.
-According to a 2015 survey from Jobvite, 92 percent of all recruiters use social media, with LinkedIn (87 percent), Facebook (55 percent) and Twitter (47 percent) leading the way.
+According to Jobvite, 92 percent of all recruiters use social media, with LinkedIn (87 percent), Facebook (55 percent) and Twitter (47 percent) leading the way.
 Savvy HR leaders are sourcing candidates, especially younger-skewing talent, where they live, which is on social channels.
-According to CCP Social Recruiting, the Aberdeen Group reports that, in 2015, 73 percent of working millennials found their latest employment through social media.
-Both sides of the hiring equation are checking each other out via social media, so any hiring strategy needs a social media component.
+Any hiring strategy needs a social media component.

 As your marketing department leverages your organization's various social channels to engage customers around your products and services, HR leaders should also be collaborating with marketing to get out the good word about your organization as a place to build a career.
 Like any good marketing campaign, you'll need to understand your values, how the market perceives you and then develop messages to engage potential job candidates.
 You should already have an employee value proposition (EVP), to clearly communicate why people should want to work for you.